Thinking about a degree in the future?

 If you really don't know what you want to do at 18, but you think higher education might be of interest, then choose a broad range of subjects at 16 so you have maximum choice of university subjects later.

 There are some A-Level subjects that are regarded by virtually all universities as being acceptable.
-These are sometimes known as ‘facilitating‘ subjects such as maths, English, physics, biology, chemistry, history, geography or a foreign language.
-Some universities are stricter than others on this issue - this article from the Russell Group of universities may help.
+These are sometimes known as ‘facilitating‘ subjects such as Maths, English, Physics, Biology, Chemistry, History, Geography or a foreign language.
+Some universities are stricter than others on this issue - the Informed Choices website, funded by the Russell Group universities may help.

 When making your post-16 choices, if you are thinking of higher education later, bear in mind the following: